enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/conditions-and-loops-two.md

 The two most common kinds of loops are while loops and for loops.
 You'll learn all about them in the Loops workout!

-Could a loop continue forever? 🙀
+> Could a loop continue forever? 🙀
+>
+> Leave a comment or view some of the other comments for inspiration before moving on.